American National Bank of Texas: Media recognition

-The Dallas Morning News has named ANBTX on its annual “Top Workplaces D-FW” list from 2009 to 2024.
-This is the 15th time ANBTX has achieved this significant recognition as a top employer in the Dallas-Fort Worth Metroplex.
+The Dallas Morning News named American National Bank of Texas to its annual “Top Workplaces DFW” list in 2009 and again continuously from 2011 to 2025.
+ANBTX has achieved this significant recognition as a top employer in the Dallas-Fort Worth Metroplex 16 times overall.
 The newspaper conducts employee surveys, studies employee turnover rates and uses other statistical measures to compile its annual list.

 In 2012, ANBTX was named as one of the “Top 10 Best Companies for Employee Financial Security” by Principal Financial Services.
 An independent panel from the employee benefits and human resources industries judged entries and selected the 10 companies for the award, working with the public opinion and market research firm of Mathew Greenwald & Associates.